This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 using T = [:r:]; // Ok, T is std::vector<int>

-Obtain member information of struct, class, union, and enum.
+Get member information for struct, class, union, enum:

 template<typename ...Fs>